grisha/mod_python/Doc/directives.rst

-If any handler in the sequence returns a value other than ``apache.OK`` or ``apache.DECLINED``, then execution of all subsequent handlers for that phase are aborted.
+If any handler in the sequence returns a value other than ``apache.OK`` or ``apache.DECLINED``, then execution of all subsequent handlers for that phase is aborted.
 What happens when either ``apache.OK`` or ``apache.DECLINED`` is returned is dependent on which phase is executing.